 In what is probably the most limiting feature of the Flashforge Finder, the printer only supports PLA filament with a standard diameter of 1.75 mm.
 If we were reviewing a printer sold at three times the price, this would be a huge negative, but in the case of the Finder, this lack of versatility is in many ways a positive.
 Beginners will appreciate the simplicity of only having to worry about using PLA (arguably the most straightforward material to work print with) and benefit from a printer wholly designed around it.

-The filament cartridge is integrated into the build of the Finder via a vertical compartment located at the top of the back panel.
+The filament cartridge is implemented into the build of the Finder via a vertical compartment located at the top of the back panel.
 Once loaded in the spool tray and clipped back into the printer, you wouldn’t know there’s a whole cartridge of PLA waiting to be used from merely looking at the Finder.
 Due to size constraints, it does limit usage to a maximum spool size of 0.6 kg but conversely protects the filament from environmental degradation from light, dust, and moisture.

 PLA support is third-party so you can buy directly from Flashforge or save a few dollars and buy wholesale from an alternative vendor.
 Equally, if you have a stock of 1kg spools, you can print or buy a standalone spool holder which will work great with the Finder as well.

-The printer is also fitted with a filament detection feature that determines how much material is left before a print begins and pauses the process to allow the user to replace the filament cartridge.
+The printer is also fitted with a filament detection feature that determines how much material is left before a print begins and pauses the process to allow the user to exchange the filament cartridge.

 The glass build plate is non-heated and as we aren’t dealing with ABS this isn’t a problem.
 In a further attempt to simplify the Finder’s overall functionality, the build plate is detachable thanks to a slide-in mechanism designed to facilitate the removal of finished prints and minimize inadvertent damage.

 Although the Finder has no SD card slot, it makes up for this omission with Wi-Fi, USB-to-PC, and USB flash drive port connectivity.
-Furthermore, the printer has an internal memory of 4GB to store print files.
+Additionally, the printer has an internal memory of 4GB to store print files.
 You can finish up a print without having to run a PC for the duration of the process, or run the printer completely untethered after sending over the print files through USB or Wi-Fi.

 A 3.5-inch full-color HD IPS touchscreen adorns the top of the printer with intuitive smartphone-inspired controls.
 It allows the adjustment of a range of settings from homing and pre-heating the extruder to filament loading/unloading and triggering prints as well as monitoring the nozzle temperature and print progression.